Esri/storymap-journal/README.md

 #### Can the template be used offline?
 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the application doesn't require any external service to function.
 But by default the template will still include the header social buttons and Journal author are able to import pictures and videos from the some online pictures hosting services.
 These options can be disabled individually through the configuration file app/config.js.

-#### Can I use the builder with the downloadable without Portal for ArcGIS?
+#### Can I use the builder without Portal for ArcGIS?
+No, for technical reason at this time the builder can only be use in ArcGIS Online or Portal for ArcGIS.
-No, not at this time.
-Let us know if you are interested.
+Let us know if you are interested, we can give you the reason and help you modify the code to enable it.

+### How to deploy the application on a webserver

 ## Support